NREL/WETOStack/docs/best_practices.md

 - This should be part of the design process
 - Periodically reconsider whether the recent work and planned work is in line with these expectations

-**Require each project to develop a software engineering roadmap as well as a capabilities roadmap**
+**Require each project to develop a software engineering road map as well as a capabilities road map**

 Establish a grading scheme for software projects in future years
 - Tie the grading scheme to the technical report so that any areas of the grades can reference back to the best practices